grafana/beyla/docs/sources/network/config.md

 Specifies which attributes are visible in the metrics.
 Beyla aggregates the metrics by their common visible attributes.
-For example, hiding the `k8s.src.name` and allowing `k8s.src.owner.name` would aggregate the metrics of all the pods under a same owner.
+For example, hiding the `k8s.src.name` and allowing `k8s.src.owner.name` would aggregate the metrics of all the pods under the same owner.

 This property won't filter some meta-attributes such as `instance`, `job`, `service.instance.id`, `service_name`, `telemetry.sdk.*`, etc.